AizSave/DiceMaster/Privacy_Policy.md

    This Privacy Policy explains how DiceMaster ("the Bot") handles user information.
 By using the Bot, you acknowledge and agree to the terms of this policy.

 2. **Information Collection**
-   DiceMaster does not collect, store, or process any personal information or data from its users.
-The Bot operates solely on the commands and interactions within the Discord platform, without logging or storing any user data.
+   DiceMaster does not collect or store any personal information from users.
+However, as part of its operation, the Bot can access and view the names of the servers (guilds) where it is installed.

-3. **Use of Information**
+3. **Use of Server Information**
-   Since DiceMaster does not collect any user information, there is no personal data to use or process.
+   The Bot can see the names of the servers where it is active.
+This information is used for operational purposes, such as managing interactions and commands specific to each server.

+4. **Freedom to Use Server Information** aiz_save has the liberty to use and handle the server names collected by the Bot in any manner deemed appropriate.
+This may include, but is not limited to, using server names for operational improvements or administrative purposes.

-4. **Information Sharing and Disclosure**
+5. **Information Sharing and Disclosure**
-   As no user information is collected or stored by DiceMaster, there is no data to share or disclose to third parties.
+   Since no personal user data is collected or stored, there is no data to share with third parties.
+However, server names may be used internally for the Bot’s management and improvement.

-5. **Data Security**
+6. **Data Security**
-   While DiceMaster does not collect user data, we are committed to ensuring that the Bot operates in a secure manner within the Discord platform.
+   Although no personal user data is collected, we strive to ensure the Bot operates securely within the Discord platform.
 Users are encouraged to review Discord’s privacy practices for more information.

-6. **Changes to This Privacy Policy** aiz_save reserves the right to update or change this Privacy Policy at any time.
+7. **Changes to This Privacy Policy** aiz_save reserves the right to update or change this Privacy Policy at any time.
 Any changes will be effective immediately upon posting the updated policy.

 7. **Contact**